-Embrace blue from the get-go with an over the top floral arrangement for your grand exit.
-Better yet, position the vessels at the entrance of the ceremony space for a touch of blue on either side of your “I do!”
+Embrace blue from the get-go with an over-the-top floral arrangement for your ceremony grand exit.
+Better yet, position the vessels at the entrance to the ceremony space for a touch of blue on either side of your “I do!”

 Don't Forget the Cake

 Who says your wedding cake can’t share the "something blue" love?
-If you’re opting for a flower-adorned cake, consider including blue amongst the design for a simple, fresh approach.
+If you’re opting for a flower-adorned cake, consider including a touch of blue among the design for a simple, fresh approach.

 Embrace a Fall Palette

 Normally when thinking of an autumn color palette, dark reds, vibrant orange, or even deep purples come to mind.
-Well, we’re happy to say that Midnight Blue has its place in the fall season too!
-Get inspired by this Blue Hill at Stone Barns wedding and turn the traditional color scheme on its head: We love the inclusion of blue flowers in the bridal bouquet to accent the stunning orange and off-white design.
+Well, we’re happy to say that midnight blue has its place in the fall season, too!
+Get inspired by this Blue Hill at Stone Barns wedding and turn the traditional color scheme on its head.
+We love the inclusion of blue flowers in this bridal bouquet to accent the stunning orange and off-white design.

 Line the Aisle